STAY IN THE HIMALAYAN MOUNTAINS

 dimensions were relevant to both majorities and minorities, they often were

 applied differentially.
-Minority groups were associated with more divergent
+Also, minorities were associated with more divergent

-thinking and viewed more negatively than were majority group.
+thinking and viewed more negatively than were majorities.
 On the basis of these

 findings, a new typology of groups was proposed that could be used in future